 Location: 100 Green Street, Fairhaven, MA 02719

-Parking Cost: No
+Parking Cost: FREE

 Fort Phoenix is a state reservation that overlooks Buzzards Bay and is right across the harbor from New Bedford.
 Originally it was built as a defense station for the harbor during the Revolutionary War.
 Fort Phoenix park still functions as a historical location with landmarks indicating there the fort walls once stood and cannons still in place.
 In addition to being a nice park complete with tennis courts, a volleyball sand pit and numerous picnic spots, Fort Phoenix has a public swimming area.